 The focus of the Head and Neck Oncology Program is on the development and support of research and educational activities to improve the detection, prevention, rehabilitation and quality-of-life issues relating to head and neck cancers.
 In addition, one of the program's goals is to further develop translational, interdisciplinary research and educational programs.
-The program is one of the largest accruing institutions to local and national head and neck clinical trials.

 Learn more about Supporting Head and Neck Research at The James through the Joan Bisesi Fund.

 This section of the Web site will give you access to:

 If you have questions about head and neck cancer, please call The James Line – a free cancer information resource and physician referral service – at 614-293-5066 or 1-800-293-5066 (outside Franklin County) or e-mail now.
 The James Line oncology nurses can be reached Monday-Friday 8:00 a.m.-5:00 p.m. (except weekends and holidays).

 The Head and Neck Oncology Program is located on the first floor of The James Cancer Hospital and Solove Research Institute, located at 300 W. 10th Ave., Columbus, Ohio 43210.
 For more information about our services, please contact us at (614) 293-8074.